razshare/frizzante-docs/docs/pages.md

 !!! note
-	If you're coming from the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) world, you can think of configuration providers as Controllers.
+	If you're coming from the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) world, you can think of page handlers as Controllers.

 The following is a more in-depth example using form fields.